Site Specific: Warsaw Central Square

 A-A Collective - Warsaw, Poland, 2017-2025

-The minimalist elevations of the MSN building eschews the game of ‘look at me’ conducted by the adjacent logo-covered shopping centre but makes a significant urban contribution by simply reducing the scale of the space between the busy shopping street and the previously somewhat-marooned PiKN in the centre.
+MSN’s minimal elevations avoid the games of ‘look at me’ played by the nearby, logo-covered commercial buildings, and it makes a significant urban contribution simply by reducing the scale of the space between the busy shopping neighbourhood and the previously somewhat-marooned PiKN.

 Newly planted trees, reflecting pools, lawns and paving in the new Warsaw Central Square.